This website requires JavaScript.

 how to record two cameras at the same time in obs

 To record with two cameras in OBS, you can either combine them into one layout or record them as separate files using a plugin.
 The standard way is to add both as "Video Capture Device" sources in one scene and arrange them as a split-screen or picture-in-picture.
+Alternatively, you can record multiple scenes separately in OBS using plugins if you prefer more flexibility in post-production.

 This guide will walk you through combining them into one layout, the easiest way to get your dual-camera setup running in minutes.